Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 Ethics: Not seen as being

-they are based on common sense and respect for others (see microcosm =
+however, because they are based on common sense and respect for others (see

 Ethics respects the need for

-means not hurting others unnecessarily, or for what we percieve as "their own
+Ethics means not hurting others unnecessarily, or for what we perceive as

 Will: The concept of doing

-Wiccan exercises help for.
-Just any passing fancy is not necessarily your
+the things Wiccan exercises help for.
+Just any passing fancy is not necessarily

-"Will".
-Needing to dominate or decide for others is also not, in this sense, an
+your "Will".
+Needing to dominate or decide for others is also not, in

 >>